NVIDIA/NeMo/docs/source/nemo_text_processing/text_normalization.rst

 `"at 10:00"` -> `"at ten o'clock"`
 and `"it weighs 10kg"` -> `"it weights ten kilograms"`.

-NeMo Text Normalization is based on WFST-grammars :cite `textprocessing-norm-zhang2021nemo`.
+NeMo Text Normalization is based on WFST-grammars :cite:`textprocessing-norm-zhang2021nemo`.
 We also provide a deployment route to C++ using Sparrowhawk -- an open-source version of Google Kestrel :cite:`textprocessing-norm-ebden2015kestrel`.
 See :doc:`Text Procesing Deployment <../tools/text_processing_deployment>` for details.